 What does this have to do with why programmers are so reluctant to give estimates?

 There are many reasons for this, more than I’ll go into here.
 But a big one might just be because we’ve all quoted “about three weeks” for a programming project that ends up taking a whole lot longer than that, and we never want to be stuck in that situation again.
 So after we’ve been burned enough, we just stop giving estimates.
 I was at a job a few years ago, sitting at a full conference table with a dozen developers.
-The CTO — an abrasive guy who clearly went home every evening to lift Lose Weight Exercises, and spent most of his day yelling at the people who reported to him — growled an “order” at the team, demanding an estimate.
+The CTO — an abrasive guy who clearly went home every evening to lift s, and spent most of his day yelling at the people who reported to him — growled an “order” at the team, demanding an estimate.
 Everyone at the table knew that they’d be yelled at individually, threatened with dismissal, and generally made miserable if they didn’t come up with an estimate.
 Yet nobody looked up and volunteered anything.
 Eventually a junior guy in the back cleared his throat, and in almost a whisper he said, “I’m not sure about the rest of it, but I think my piece will take about three weeks.”
+Weight

 And there it is.
 Nobody wants to go on the record and say how long they think it’ll take to do a job.
 We all know it’ll take as long as it takes.
 If the estimate is right, then there’s no great reward or recognition.
 But if the estimate is wrong, then we’re on the hook for it, and we get to look forward to status meetings where we get to take the blame for whatever terrible consequence happened because the project was late.